Finding large counterexamples by selectively exploring the Pachner graph: Key tools

-With that out of the way, we devote the rest of this proof to the case where $\mathcal{M}$ is interesting.
-We start with the two easy cases: \begin{itemize} \item If $\mathcal{M}$ is a $3$-ball, then we might delete $\mathcal{M}$ entirely, in which case $\mathcal{M}'$ is empty. \item If $\mathcal{M}$ has sphere boundary, then we might fill this sphere with a $3$-ball, in which case $\mathcal{M}'$ is closed.
-Moreover, $\mathcal{M}$ is a $3$-ball if and only if $\mathcal{M}'$ is a $3$-sphere. \end{itemize} It remains to consider what happens if we either undo a connected sum, or cut along a properly embedded disc.
-For these remaining cases, let $g$ denote the genus of the boundary surface $\partial\mathcal{M}$.
+With that out of the way, we devote the rest of this proof to the case where $\mathcal{M}$ is interesting; let $g$ denote the genus of the boundary surface $\partial\mathcal{M}$.
+Of the operations listed in Theorem~\ref{thm:crushing}, the following are relatively straightforward to handle: \begin{itemize} \item We could delete $\mathcal{M}$ entirely, in which case $\mathcal{M}'$ is empty; this only occurs if $\mathcal{M}$ is a $3$-ball.
+In this case, claims~\ref{handlebody:closedOrInteresting} and~\ref{handlebody:sphereOrHandlebody} both hold trivially. \item If $\mathcal{M}$ has $2$-sphere boundary, then we could fill this $2$-sphere with a $3$-ball, in which case $\mathcal{M}'$ is closed.
+Since $\mathcal{M}$ is interesting and has genus-$0$ boundary, we have $H_1(\mathcal{M})=0$, which implies that $\mathcal{M}'$ also has trivial first homology; thus, claim~\ref{handlebody:closedOrInteresting} holds.
+Moreover, $\mathcal{M}$ is a $3$-ball if and only if $\mathcal{M}'$ is a $3$-sphere, so claim~\ref{handlebody:sphereOrHandlebody} also holds. \item We could undo a connected sum.
+In this case, since $\mathcal{M}$ has exactly one boundary component, $\mathcal{M}'$ has two components: a closed component $\mathcal{C}$, and a component $\mathcal{B}$ with the same boundary as $\mathcal{M}$.
+Since $H_1(\partial\mathcal{B})$ has rank $2g$, we know that $H_1(\mathcal{B})$ has rank at least $g$ (see Lemma~3.5 of~\cite{Hatcher3Mfld}).
+Thus, since